-There are three main credit reference agencies in the UK.
-They are Equifax, Experian and Callcredit.
+There are three main credit reference agencies in the UK: Equifax, Experian and Callcredit.
 They all collect date about you and your credit history.
 This data is kept in what is commonly known as your Credit File.

 The credit references agencies are commercial companies.
-You have to pay a monthly fee to subscribe to the extra services they provide.
+You can pay a monthly fee to subscribe to the credit services they provide.
 However this is not necessary if you just want a copy of your file.

 Get a copy of your Statutory Credit File